IbukunoluwaTheAnalyst/-Comprehensive-Analysis-of-Netflix-Content-Global-Trends-Genres-and-Distribution-/README.md

 This project focuses on analyzing and visualizing Netflix’s content catalog using Power BI.
 The dashboard highlights key metrics such as the number of movies and TV shows, genres, release years, directors, and global content distribution.
 It also explores trends in total duration.

-# Dataset Details

-File Name: netflix_dataset.csv

-Columns:

-Show ID: Unique identifier for each title.

-Type: Type of content (Movie or TV Show).

-Title: Name of the show or movie.

-Director: Name of the director.

-Cast: Main actors/actresses.

-Country: Country where the show or movie was produced.

-Date Added: Date the title was added to Netflix.

-Release Year: Year the content was released.

-Rating: Content rating.

-Duration: Duration of content (Minutes for Movies or Seasons for TV Shows).

-Listed in: Genres of the content.

-Description: Short summary of the content.

 # Research Questions

 Content Variety: What is the distribution of Movies vs. TV Shows on Netflix?